Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: Further discussion

 \section{Further discussion}

 The $\cN=1$ KK spectra that we have covered in this paper exhibit some similarities and some differences with respect to the spectra previously computed for the other solutions in table \ref{tab:AllSusyAdS4} of the introduction.
-For example, the $\textrm{U}(1) \times \textrm{U}(1)$ and U(1)-invariant solutions are like other previously studied cases in that accidental degeneracies occur in their spectra.
+For example, the $\textrm{U}(1) \times \textrm{U}(1)$- and U(1)-invariant solutions are like other previously studied cases in that accidental degeneracies occur in their spectra.
+Also, these solutions enjoy discrete symmetries, but their potential effect on the spectra is unclear.
 Here, we will discuss another feature in which all five new spectra in this paper differ from the other cases previously studied: the absence of an overarching formula for the conformal dimensions of the multiplets present in the spectra --or, at least, a formula of the same type than that for the previous cases.

-A single, master formula \cite{Cesaro:2020soq}
+A single master formula \cite{Cesaro:2020soq},

 governs the conformal dimension $E_0$ of {\it any} OSp$(4|\cN)$ supermultiplet with conformal primary spin $s_0$, present in the spectrum at KK level $n$ and in a representation $R$ of the residual symmetry group $G$, for all of the $D=11$ ($d=7$) or type IIA ($d=6$) AdS$_4$ solutions in table \ref{tab:AllSusyAdS4} with supersymmetry $2 \leq \cN \leq 8$.
 The same formula also applies for the $\cN=1$ solutions in the table with sufficiently large bosonic symmetry groups, $G = \textrm{G}_2$ or $G = \textrm{SU}(3)$.
 In (\ref{eq:E0genericN}), $s_0^\2$ and $\alpha$ are, respectively, half-integer and rational constants, different for each solution but independent of $n$ and $R$.
-Also, ${\cal Q}_2$ is a quadratic, invariant polynomial on the $G$ quantum numbers of the supermultiplet, {\it i.e.}, on the Dynkin labels characterising $R$.
+Also, ${\cal Q}_2$ is a quadratic, invariant polynomial on the $G$ quantum numbers of the supermultiplet, {\it i.e.} on the Dynkin labels characterising $R$.
 The only dependence of the r.h.s.~of (\ref{eq:E0genericN}) on the KK level $n$ is, directly, through the explicit contribution $ n (n + d-1) $ and, indirectly, through ${\cal Q}_2$, as the quantum numbers are typically bounded by $n$.
 Please refer to \cite{Cesaro:2020soq} for full details.